mrjoycee/PokerChallenge/README.md

 - Java SDK 1.6
 - JUnit 4
 - ANT
-- CLASSPATH environment variable must be configured to include JUnit.
+- CLASSPATH environment variable must be configured to include JUnit and the bin and bin/tests folders for this project.

 #### Building: ####
 From the project's home directory, run: